Pioneers start fast in 47-0 win over Eagles

-Defense and special teams punctuated the performance.
-Carson James made it 49-3 with a pick six and Daryl Mayo picked up a Galion fumble on the ensuing kickoff and rumbled into the end zone from 20 yards out to make it 56-3 and smooth out the scoring summary.
+The Olentangy Orange football team has been white-knuckling it for three games … until solid defense and special teams let the Pioneers take it to visiting Big Walnut 47-0 Sept.
+16 in non-league play.

-— Reported by Gary Budzak, written by Delaware Gazette Sports Editor Ben Stroup
+Orange (2-2) scored on all six possessions en route to a 37-0 lead at halftime, five of which started in BW territory.
+Meanwhile, all seven of kicker Joe Metcalf’s first-half kickoffs were touch backs, forcing the Eagles to start at their own 20.

-The Olentangy Orange football team has been white-knuckling it for three games … but solid defense and special teams let the Pioneers take it to visiting Big Walnut 47-0 Friday night in non-league play.
+“That’s part of our plan to win is to start the game kicking the ball into the end zone and sending the defense out there trying to get three-and-out,” Pioneers coach Zebb Schroeder said.
+“We have an emphasis on special teams and winning the money down on third down, and we were able to do that.”

-Orange (2-2) scored on all six possessions in the first half, five of which started in BW territory.
+It was a welcomed performance for the Pioneers after losing two of their first three games this season.
+Orange had been outscored by its opposition by one point coming into the game.

 J.D.
 Dayhuff scored from a yard out on the next possession after the Pioneers started at the BW 25 when Christian Albertini and Jimmy Sensibaugh snuffed out a fake punt.
 Orange led 10-0 at the end of the first.